-Strategically sequencing outreach efforts, rather than attempting to provide training and support to all early childhood programs in a state simultaneously, is often the wisest approach.
+Strategically sequencing outreach efforts within a state rather than attempting to provide training and support to all early childhood programs simultaneously, it is often the wisest approach.
 Enlist a few individuals who are particularly interested in supporting periodic early childhood hearing screening and link them with specific Early Head Start programs that are eager for assistance.
-One of the most valuable resources that EHDI professionals can offer to Head Start programs is contact with and support from pediatric audiologists in their local areas.
+One of the most valuable resources that EHDI professionals can offer to Early Head Start programs is contact with and support from pediatric audiologists in their local areas.

-A number of program components that EHDI professionals should discuss with early childhood care providers in implementing successful hearing screening programs with children 0-3 years of age are outlined below.
+Program components that EHDI professionals should discuss with early childhood care providers in implementing successful hearing screening programs with children 0-3 years of age are outlined below.